tomvanschaijk/tomvanschaijk.github.io/_posts/2025-01-25-advent-of-code-day-1-rust-vs-python.markdown

 ### SIMD to the rescue

 Before showing the comparative results between our handywork in Rust and the combination of NumPy, Polars and Numba, we'll pull off one more trick, which is the use of SIMD.
 Some explanation on what SIMD is, can be found on [Wikipedia](https://en.wikipedia.org/wiki/Single_instruction,_multiple_data){:target="_blank"} or [YouTube](https://youtu.be/o_n4AKwdfiA){:target="_blank"} for a quick explanation.
 A longer lecture can be found [right here](https://youtu.be/Kj8Hgc80VYo){:target="_blank"}.
 Warning here: to use SIMD, we'll have to switch to the nightly build of Rust, as (at the time of writing), the SIMD implementations are not yet stabilised.
 This isn't stopping us, of course.
-The SIMD implementation can be found in the [optimisation_big_files_simd](https://github.com/tomvanschaijk/aoc_1_python_vs_rust/tree/feature/optimisation_big_files_simd){:target="_blank"} branch.

 So, how exactly can we use SIMD to speed up our code?
 Well, the parse_line function is particularly suited here.
 As you saw, we multiplied the entries of the byte-array with multiples of 10, depending on their position in the array, to obtain the actual number.
 What if, instead of multiplying each entry individually, we could perform this multiplication on all numbers in one single instruction?
 Of course, we would have to extract the right bytes out of the original array, but it's worth checking whether the overhead from this extraction is amortised by the speed-up gained by the SIMD instruction.
 After some testing, it was very clear that it was worth it.
 So, I changed the parse_line function to the following implementation: